Non-Unitarity at DUNE and T2HK with Charged and Neutral Current Measurements: Results

-In Fig.\ref{fig1} and Fig.\ref{fig2}, we show the effect of NU parameters on both the appearance and the disappearance probabilities at DUNE in presence of matter effect.
-We consider one NU parameter at a time to disentangle the effect of a particular parameter from the rest but in the $\chi^2$ analysis we consider all the parameters.
-Again, to incorporate the near detector measurements, we have to consider the normalization factor \footnote{Only $\alpha_{22}$ and $\alpha_{21}$ will arise in the normalization factor for $\nu_{\mu}$ beam.
+In Fig. \ref{fig1} and Fig. \ref{fig2}, we show the effect of NU parameters on both the appearance and the disappearance probabilities at DUNE in presence of matter effects.
+We consider one NU parameter at a time to disentangle the effect of a particular parameter from the rest but in the $\chi^2$ analysis we consider all the parameters as simultaneously varying.
+Again, to incorporate the ND measurements, we have to consider the normalization factor $((NN^{\dagger})_{\mu \mu})^2 = (\alpha^2_{22} + \alpha_{21}^2)^2$ \footnote{Only $\alpha_{22}$ and $\alpha_{21}$ will arise in the normalization factor for the $\nu_{\mu}$ beam.
 Therefore, we consider the normalization factor for $\alpha_{22}$ and $\alpha_{21}$.
 We consider only one NU parameter at a time while generating the probability plots.
-Hence there is no difference between with and without normalization for other NU parameters.} $((NN^{\dagger})_{\mu \mu})^2 = (\alpha^2_{22} + |\alpha_{21}|^2)^2$, in the transition probability as in Eq.\ref{P_amp}.
+Hence, there is no difference between with and without normalization for other NU parameters.}, in the transition probability as in Eq. \ref{pro_ratio}.
 But that is not the case for the simulated flux.
-We have shown the probability plots both with and without the normalization factor.
+We show the probability plots both with and without the normalization factor.
 Wherever we use the normalization factor, we specify it in the plots.

-We have shown the effects of the diagonal NU parameters on appearance and disappearance channels in Fig.\ref{fig1}.
+Fig. \ref{fig1} shows the effects of the diagonal NU parameters on the appearance and disappearance channels.
 The red line corresponds to the standard $3\nu$ oscillation probability.
 The purple line corresponds to the case with $\alpha_{11}=0.95$.
-It is seen that $\alpha_{11}$ has significant effect on appearance channel.
-The cyan solid (dashed) line show the effect of $\alpha_{22}$ with ( without ) the normalization factor.
-In the appearance channel, $\alpha_{22}$ has significant effect irrespective of the normalization.
-On the other-hand, normalization abates the effect of $\alpha_{22}$ on the disappearance channel.
+It is seen that $\alpha_{11}$ has a significant effect on the appearance channel.
+The cyan solid (dashed) line shows the effect of $\alpha_{22}$ with (without) the normalization factor.
+In the appearance channel, $\alpha_{22}$ has a significant effect irrespective of the normalization factor.
+On the other-hand, normalization reduces the effect of $\alpha_{22}$ on the disappearance channel.
 But the effect of $\alpha_{22}$ without the normalization is significant in the disappearance channel.
 Therefore, if we consider the simulated flux, then both the appearance and disappearance channels will get affected by $\alpha_{22}$.
 The effect of $\alpha_{33}$ is very small on both the appearance and the disappearance channel and hence constraining it by these channels is not very fruitful.